 Lucy Fry as one of the protagonists is one of the few positive exceptions.
 And even she is not up to delivering the final speech of the film which is meant to be impactful (young actresses often have trouble in that particular point).

-Dominic Sherwood, who plays some kind of possible love interest is a good actor, but has obviously been cast as an Edward Cullen look-alike, and he models a lot of his performance on Robert Pattinson.
-Which does not suit this film 100%, but is not off by that much.
+Dominic Sherwood, who plays some kind of possible love interest, is a good actor, but has obviously been cast as an Edward Cullen look-alike and models a lot of his performance on Robert Pattinson.
+Which does not suit this film 100%, but is not off by that much either.

 Many of the extras are too old to play high school students or look unconvincing in some other way.
 Sami Gayle is clearly overacting in her role as the school’s “mean girl”, but is easily outdone by Olga Kurylenko’s headmistress who seems to have come straight out of a farce.
 Claire Foy and Danila Kozlovsky play two further members of the teaching staff, and while Kozlovsky’s accent is tiring, his acting is decent.
 Foy, on the other hand, plays an eccentric you might expect to find in a Harry Potter film, which does not fit here.
 Although it is difficult to say of anything that “it does not fit the tone of the film” as this film does not have one distinct tone.
 Instead, it has many tones, most of them incongruent.